WildCodeSchool/Lyon-0917-MarketingAutomation/README.md

 ### Install an SSL certificate

-First, go to the root of the server with command:
+First, go to the root folder with command:

 `cd /`